Long-time behavior of the Stokes-transport system in a channel: Introduction

-\paragraph{Rewriting of the equation.} Since perturbations of $\Theta(z)=1-z$ are considered, it is natural to introduce the perturbation $\theta$ as
+\paragraph{Rewriting of the equation.} Since perturbations of $\rho_s(z)=1-z$ are considered, it is natural to introduce the perturbation $\theta$ as

-with initial perturbation $\theta_0=\rho_0-\Theta$.
-Substituting this expression in \eqref{eq:ST} and recalling that stratified states do not contribute to the velocity field in the Stokes equation, we obtain the following equation of the perturbation $\theta$:
+with initial perturbation $\theta_0=\rho_0-\rho_s$.
+Substituting this expression in \eqref{eq:ST} and recalling that stratified states do not contribute to the velocity field in the Stokes equation, we obtain the following equation for the perturbation $\theta$:

+We note that we used the notation $\bu=(u_x,u_z)$ and that $x$ and $z$ indices always denote the horizontal and vertical components and never derivatives with respect to $x$ or $z$.

 The Stokes equation can be simplified by introducing the stream function of the divergence-free velocity field $\bu$ through $\bu = \nabla^\perp\psi = (-\p_z\psi,\p_x\psi)$.
-Substituting it in the Stokes equation and considering the rotational of this equation, we get
+Substituting it in the Stokes equation and considering the curl of this equation, we get

-Notice that this writing is consistent with the previous observation that any $z$ dependant perturbation of the density does not affect the velocity field.
+Notice that this writing is consistent with the previous observation that any $z$ dependent perturbation of the density does not affect the velocity field.

-Once the steady states of \eqref{eq:ST} are identified as the stratified density profiles, \ie functions depending only on $z$, it is natural to decompose the perturbation $\theta(t,x,z)$ as its horizontal average $\bar\theta(t,z)$ and as its complementary $\theta'(t,x,z)$ with zero horizontal average, following \cite{elgindi} and others:
+Once the steady states of \eqref{eq:ST} are identified as the stratified density profiles, \ie functions depending only on $z$, it is natural to decompose the perturbation $\theta(t,x,z)$ as the sum of its horizontal average $\bar\theta(t,z)$ and its complement $\theta'(t,x,z)$ with zero horizontal average, following \cite{elgindi} and others:

-We note that contrary to \cite{elgindi,castro2019global}, the average is denoted by $\bar\theta$ and not its complement as this seems a more natural notation for the average.
+We note that contrary to \cite{elgindi,castro2019global}, $\bar \theta$ denotes the average rather than the fluctuation, as this seems a more natural notation.
+In particular our notation is comparable to the standard notation used for the Reynolds-averaged Navier--Stokes equations.